retro-31/docker-spark-cluster/README.md

 * We compiled the necessary docker image to run spark master and worker containers.

-* We created a spark standalone cluster using 2 worker nodes and 1 master node using docker && docker-compose.
+* We created a Spark standalone cluster using 2 worker nodes and 1 master node, using docker and docker-compose.

 * Copied the resources necessary to run demo applications.

-* We ran a distributed application at home(just need enough cpu cores and RAM to do so).
+* We ran a distributed application at home(we just need enough CPU cores and RAM to do so).

 # Why a standalone cluster?

-* This is intended to be used for test purposes, basically a way of running distributed spark apps on your laptop or desktop.
+* This is intended for test purposes.
+It is basically a way of running distributed Spark apps on your laptop or desktop.

-* This will be useful to use CI/CD pipelines for your spark apps(A really difficult and hot topic)
+* This will be useful to use CI/CD pipelines for your spark apps(A complicated and hot topic)

 # Steps to connect and use a pyspark shell interactively

 * Follow the steps to run the docker-compose file.
-You can scale this down if needed to 1 worker.
+If needed, you can scale this down to 1 worker.

 ```sh
 docker-compose up --scale spark-worker=1